+MONOCALCIUM ARSENITE3 pounds

-MONOCALCIUM ARSENITE 3 pounds NOTE: Use only in problem orchards North of Ottawa County along Lake Michigan.
+NOTE: Use only in problem orchards North of Ottawa County along Lake Michigan.

-If case-bearers, mineola moth, bud moth, or peach twig borer were a problem the previous season, use one of the following control programs: (1) Dormant: Spray with DN-289, 2 quarts, or ELGETOL 318, 2 quarts; (2) Delayed Dormant: Spray with PARATHION (15% WP), 1 pound; or GUTHION (2 lb./gal.
+If case-bearers, mineola moth, bud moth, or peach twig borer were a problem the previous season, use one of the following control programs: Delayed Dormant: Spray with PARATHION (15% WP), 1 pound; or GUTHION (2#/gal.
 SC), 1 pint.
 Timing will be announced by county agricultural agent.